sangreashim/EAT-UpTF/README.md

   # How to customize database

   EAT-UpTF conducts TF enrichment analysis based on the experimentally validated interaction between specific TF and its target genes.
-Interaction between TF and its targets (identified by ChIP-/DAP-seq) can be constructed manually as following example.
+Interaction between TFs and their binding targets (identified by ChIP-/DAP-seq) can be constructed manually as following example.

   <b>Step 1.
 Annotate distance from genes to ChIP-/DAP-seq peaks based on the genome annotation for species of interest. </b>
   Prior to conduct following command line, two BED files must be sorted by "sort -k1,1 -k2,2n".